Which place is cheaper, Dubrovnik or Copenhagen?

 Both Dubrovnik and Copenhagen are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Copenhagen for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Dubrovnik because of the museums, the shopping scene, and the cuisine.

 Copenhagen can be very cold during winter.
 Copenhagen is much colder than Dubrovnik in the winter.
-The temperature in Copenhagen is usually 1°C (33°F) in January, and Dubrovnik stays around 9°C (48°F).
+The daily temperature in Copenhagen averages around 1°C (33°F) in January, and Dubrovnik fluctuates around 9°C (48°F).

 It rains a lot this time of the year in Dubrovnik.
 In January, Copenhagen usually receives less rain than Dubrovnik.
-At this time of the year, Copenhagen gets 51 mm (2 in) of rain, while Dubrovnik receives 139 mm (5.5 in) of rain.
+Copenhagen gets 51 mm (2 in) of rain, while Dubrovnik receives 139 mm (5.5 in) of rain each month for the winter.

 Both Dubrovnik and Copenhagen during the spring are popular places to visit.
 The spring months attract visitors to Copenhagen because of the activities around the city and the natural beauty.
 Also, the beaches and the natural beauty are the main draw to Dubrovnik this time of year.

 In the spring, Copenhagen is much colder than Dubrovnik.
-Typically, the spring temperatures in Copenhagen in April are around 7°C (45°F), and Dubrovnik is about 14°C (57°F).
+Typically, the spring temperatures in Copenhagen in April average around 7°C (45°F), and Dubrovnik averages at about 14°C (57°F).

 Dubrovnik gets a good bit of rain this time of year.
 Copenhagen usually gets less rain in April than Dubrovnik.
 Copenhagen gets 42 mm (1.7 in) of rain, while Dubrovnik receives 104 mm (4.1 in) of rain this time of the year.